TechForPalestine/palestine-datasets/site/docs/guides/contributing.md

 ### I've spotted a problem / I can offer a correction

-If the issue is with one of our source datasets and it's a specific change to a single record or small subset of the data you can (based on your ability):
+If the issue is with one of our source datasets and it's a specific change to a single record or small subset of the data you can do one of the following, based on your ability:

-- open an issue in this repo with directions on how we can make the change you're seeking
+- open an issue in this repo with directions on how we can make the change you're seeking; or
-- open a PR with the change to one of the JSON files in the root of the repo that contains the issue
+- open a PR with the change to one of the JSON files in the root of the repo that contains the issue; or
 - let us know what's wrong in our Discord channel if you're already there.

 ### All other ideas / suggestions / issues